zainmehdi/graphslam/README.md

 ### With a real pre-acquired rosbag

-In one terminal:
+In terminal 1:

     $ cd GraphSLAM
     $ catkin_make

+In terminal 2:

+    $ roscore

+In terminal 3:

     $ rosbag play subset.bag

-In a second terminal:

-    $ roscore

-In a third terminal:
+In terminal 1:

-    $ roslaunch common graphSLAM.launch
+    $ roslaunch common robot-graphSLAM.launch

-### On the real robot: